Peter Truscott, Baron Truscott

 Peter Derek Truscott, Baron Truscott (born 20 March 1959) is a British petroleum and mining consultant, independent member of the House of Lords and writer.
 He was a Labour Member of the European Parliament (MEP) from 1994 to 1999 and was elevated to the peerage in 2004.
 He has written on Russia, defence and energy, and works with a variety of companies in the field of non-renewable resource extraction.

 Previously somewhat low-profile in British politics, Truscott made headlines in 2009 as one of four Labour peers named by the Sunday Times as being willing to accept money to help companies amend bills that would have an adverse effect on them.
 He consequently became one of the first peers suspended from the House of Lords since the 17th century.

 Personal life

-Truscott was born in Newton Abbot, Devon and educated at Exeter College, Oxford.
-He received a BA in modern history in 1981, followed by a DPhil in 1985.
+Truscott was born in Newton Abbot, Devon, and educated at the local grammar school.
+He studied modern history at Exeter College, Oxford, receiving a BA in 1981 followed by a DPhil in 1985.
 In 1991, he met and rapidly married Svetlana Chernikov, daughter of a Red Army colonel.
 By 2008, the couple owned a £1 million apartment in Mayfair, a flat in Bath and property in Russia.

 In February 2009, it was revealed that Truscott was, in line with House of Lords rules, classifying his small Bath flat as his main residence, thus entitling him to claim a £28,000 per year public subsidy of his £700,000 Mayfair flat.